rackerlabs/support-how-to/content/cloud-servers/block-an-ip-address-on-a-Linux-server.md

 - Fedora&reg; 18 and later

-1. To ensure that `firewallD` is running on your server, run the following command.
-If `firewallD` is not running, go to the `iptables` section.
+1. To ensure that `firewalld` is running on your server, run the following command.
+If `firewalld` is not running, go to the `iptables` section.

        sudo systemctl status firewalld